cristal-smac/ScaIA/README.md

 ## What is ScaIA ?

-ScaIA (Scalable Individuals/activities Algorithms) is a library of algorithms which aim at forming coalitions of individuals around some activities.
+ScaIA is a library of algorithms which aim at forming coalitions of individuals around some activities.

 We consider here a particular coalition game called, the